-You study at home on your own with the Home Study Certificate Program but have access to Student Forum.
-This is a 200 hour course (Package 1 or Package 2) and you can add on the module for a total of 300 hours (Package 3 or Package 4).
+You can study at home on your own with the Home Study Certificate Program, which includes access to the Student Forum.
+This is a 200-hour course (Package 1 or Package 2), and you can add on the module for a total of 300 hours (Package 3 or Package 4).

-If you want to go all out, do the 425 hour which is all of the above plus 8 days in Tampa for live hands on classes.
+If you want to go all out, do the 425-hour program, which is all of the above plus 8 days in Tampa for live, hands-on classes.
 Check out the Aromatherapy Practitioner Training Program.
 The Tampa sessions are usually divided into 2 sessions, 4 days each.

-Or you could start with one of our books like the Aromatic Spa which is a good beginner book with skin and body care guidelines and covers 55 oils.
+Or you could start with one of our books like the Aromatic Spa Book, which is a good book for beginners.
+It contains skin and body-care guidelines, covering 55 oils.

 Please let us know how we can help you on your journey.

 How does this course operate?

-Is there any interaction with the instructor or other students during the course?
+Will there be any interaction with the instructor or other students during the course?

 Tell me more about the student forum.
 Is it active?
 Do all students participate?

 Can the 200-hour course be completed without the Reference Manual?

-One of our students, tells people, “I wanted to kick myself for not buying the Aromatherapy Practitioner Reference Manual when I bought my course.
-It’s invaluable and I can’t imagine not having it now.
+One of our students tells people, “I wanted to kick myself for not buying the Aromatherapy Practitioner Reference Manual when I bought my course.
+It is invaluable and I can’t imagine not having it now.
 I tell everyone to get a package that includes it if they don’t already own it.
-That 2 volume set is packed with tons of great information!”
+That 2-volume set is packed with tons of great information!”

 Do you discuss hydrosols?
-I hear that is very popular lately and would like to learn more.
+I hear they are very popular lately and I would like to learn more.